 Every property and project is different, but a thoughtful custom home process generally includes:

-1. Initial conversation and fit check
+1. Initial Conversation and Alignment

-2. Site and feasibility review
+2. Site Review and Feasibility

-4. Design development and selections
+4. Design Development and Selections

 Custom home building with Gilk is best suited for homeowners who: